weakish/docs-en/views/rest_api.md

 {}
 ```

-Some built-in classes (class names with leading underscore) may return different result when object does not exist.
+Some built-in classes (class names with a leading underscore) may return a different result when an object does not exist.
 For example:

 ```sh